 In its nascent state, impact investing is prised to meet some of the world’s most urgent needs now and in the future.
 Experts, like Waide Warner, a senior research fellow at the IRI, argues that, “the funding required to achieve the UN’s sustainable development goals substantially outstrips the financial capacity of the world’s governments.”
 As it stands, the United Nations Conference on Trade and Development (UNCTAD) says that there is an investment gap of $2.5 trillion, needed to achieve the Sustainable Development Goals in developing countries.

 But there is a lot of unclarity surrounding the ins and outs of impact investing, particularly in so far as strategic and defined measurements are concerned.
-Questions arise too about the differences between Impact Investments and those in a similar vein; Ethical investments, Sustainable investments, ESG (Environmental Social Governance) investments and Socially Responsible Investing (SRI).
-This content series aims to demystify the ins and outs of impact investing for all interested individuals who lack clarity about impact investments.
+Questions arise too about the differences between Impact Investments and those in a similar vein; Ethical investments, Sustainable investments, ESG (Environmental Social and Governance) investments and Socially Responsible Investing (SRI).
+This content series aims to demystify the ins and outs of impact investing for all interested individuals who lack clarity about impact investments and need to know how investing is defined today.

 WHY IS IMPACT INVESTING IMPORTANT TO INVESTORS NOW?